negomi/react-burger-menu/README.md

 #### Position

 The menu opens from the left by default.
-To have it open from the right, use the `right` prop.
+To have it open from the right, use the `right` prop, from top or bottom use `top` or `bottom` respectively.
 It's just a boolean so you don't need to specify a value.
 Then set the position of the button using CSS.

 ``` javascript
 <Menu right />